JoelKronander/ai_assistant_interlink/README.md

 # AI Assistant Interlink

 In the future we will let “My AI Assistant circle back to yours to hash out the details”.
-This repo is a first step towards that future.
+This is a simple protoype exploring this idea.

 This project provides a web interface for a Host AI Assistant, designed to facilitate a seamless intractions with a guest (connecting) AI Assistants.
 The streamlit interface serves as a connection interlink for the Host AI Assistant.